 Punishing Axe Bash

 Sub-Zero’s Axe Bash (+,,) is a forward-advancing high into mid attack.
 A good way to avoid this is to throw out pokes in the neutral which will avoid the high.
-In order to punish this string, duck underneath the 1st hit and punish with a jab.
+In order to punish this string, duck underneath the 1st hit and quickly stand up and use a jab.
 This can be quite difficult however as it must be done in anticipation.
 It can also be very risky because it ducking will leave you vulnerable to being hit by Sub-Zero’s + and +,.

 Countering Brutal Kick

-The Arctic Trap ability is a Special Move that temporarily stays on the screen.
+The Arctic Trap ability allows Sub-Zero to create an icicle orb in front of him.
 If you make contact with it, you will be frozen granting Sub-Zero a combo.
 The Arctic Trap has a slow start-up of 41 frames, so if you notice Sub-Zero trying to set it up, quickly attack him before he can get the Arctic Trap out.
 If Sub-Zero manages to set up the Arctic Trap, it’s important to keep a distance from him until it disappears.
 Once set up, Sub-Zero will be able to combo off of his Amplified Slide as it will knock you into the Arctic Trap.
 When in range, stay on guard and block low in case he uses his Slide.

 Arctic Trap Setup

 In the corner, the Arctic Trap becomes even more troublesome to deal with.
 Sub-Zero can set up his Arctic Trap by ending combos with his +,,.
 If you use a Delayed Getup or Roll Escape, Sub-Zero will remain safe after this setup.
 In order to counter the setup, do not use a Delayed Getup or Roll Escape.
-Instead, get up normally off the ground and attack Sub-Zero before the Arctic Trap can be placed.
-You can also block the Arctic Trap, which will cause it to disappear and leave Sub-Zero punishable at -11.
+Instead, get up off the ground and immediately attack Sub-Zero before the Arctic Trap can be placed.
+Another option is to block the Arctic Trap, which will cause it to disappear and leave Sub-Zero punishable at -11.
 Some characters will also be able to use a Getup Attack to escape the setup.
 Keep in mind that if you do not use a Delayed Getup or Roll Escape, Sub-Zero will be able to attack while you are knocked down instead of setting up the Arctic Trap.

 Last Updated on July 17, 2020